The Joint Weighted Average (JWA) Operator: Theoretical Context

 \subsection{Compositional Geometry}

-Our proposed approach to blend a priori beliefs about the quality of sources and the quality of evidence is operationalized by blending the weights assigned to sources (via linear weights) with the weights assigned to the evidence (via order weights) into interpretable joint weights.
+The aim of our paper is to enable the blending of source- and evidence-based strategies towards aggregation.
+Our proposed approach for this is to blend the a priori beliefs about the quality of sources and the quality of evidence.
+This is operationalized by blending the weights assigned to sources (via linear weights) with the weights assigned to the evidence (via order weights) into interpretable joint weights.
 To achieve this goal, we leverage the fact that non-negative weights that sum to one are compositional, and utilize compositional geometry to combine them.

-A composition is formally defined as a collection of components that are constrained to sum to a constant for individual cases (See \cite{Aitchison1982, van2013analyzing, smithson2022compositional} for tutorials).
+A composition is formally defined as a collection of components that are constrained to sum to a constant for individual cases (See \cite{Aitchison1982,van2013analyzing,smithson2022compositional} for tutorials).
 Proportions and probabilities are examples of compositions which are constrained to sum to 1.
 For example, \cite{smithson2022compositional} describe how the proportion of the day spent working, relaxing, and exercising (assuming no other activities) could be defined as a composition.
 If more time is spent working on a given day, then there must be less time spent on relaxing and/or exercising.
 Therefore, components of a composition cannot be analyzed separately, because the value of one component affects the value of the others.

 Compositions have their own geometry defined by a mathematical structure called a simplex.
 Within the simplex, a composition is defined by each component part.
 For example, a component with 3 parts is defined by the set $\{a, b, c\}$ such that